based2/KB/network/ip_filter.md

 block from any to 193.233.132.223
 # https://tracker.viriback.com/index.php?q=Risepro
 block from any to 193.233.132.224
-# DNS https://red.flag.domains/posts/2024-03-11/ registrar: Hosting Concepts B.V. d/b/a Openprovider dossiers-gouv-paiements[.fr]
+# DNS https://red.flag.domains/posts/ 2024-03-17/ registrar: One.com A/S sms-sante-renouvellement[.fr] 2024-03-11/ registrar: Hosting Concepts B.V. d/b/a Openprovider dossiers-gouv-paiements[.fr]
 block from any to 193.233.203.0/24
 # DNS https://red.flag.domains/posts/2024-03-11/ registrar: Hosting Concepts B.V. d/b/a Openprovider dossiers-gouv-paiements[.fr]
 block from any to 193.233.203.69
+# DNS https://red.flag.domains/posts/2024-03-17/ registrar: One.com A/S sms-sante-renouvellement[.fr]
+block from any to 193.233.203.117
 # https://red.flag.domains/posts/2024-02-27/ registrar: EPAG Domainservices GmbH
 block from any to 193.233.203.132
 # https://tracker.viriback.com/index.php?q=HookBot